 I believe nobody does.

-Now we are not saying that Apple doesn’t care about things like this but this can happen to any company.
-Whether it is dealing with an international supplier or local suppliers, you want to ensure that the reputation of your company is intact especially in the community in which you are working.
+We are not saying that Apple doesn’t care about things like this, but this can happen to any company.
+Whether dealing with an international supplier or local suppliers, you want to ensure that your Company’s reputation is intact, especially in the community in which you are working.

-No buyer wants the cost of their raw materials increased, of course, the suppliers of any product or service would love that.
+No buyer wants an increase in raw material cost; of course, any product or service supplier would love that.

 But cost increases are part of the regular buying cycle.
-For example, the cost of raw materials can increase which increases supplier cost of producing the product for you.
+For example, the cost of raw materials can increase, which increases the supplier’s cost of producing the product for you.
 Now, of course, you don’t have these things in your control.

-Procurement teams, however, can structure the contract in a way that it prevents the supplier to increase the cost for a fixed number of years or months.
+Procurement teams, however, can structure the contract in a way that prevents the supplier from increasing the cost for a fixed number of years or months.

-In some cases, there is a reciprocity language which allows buyers and suppliers to share the risk and reward.
-For example, if the cost increases the buyer and supplier would share a fixed percentage of the total cost increase.
+In some cases, a reciprocity language allows buyers and suppliers to share the risk and reward.
+For example, if the cost increases, the buyer and supplier share a fixed percentage of the total cost increase.
 In case the cost decrease, both buyer and supplier would share the benefits of reduced cost.

 When it comes to mitigating cost increase risk, you need to take a practical approach.
-A fixed cost contract would be of no use if it drives supplier to bankruptcy.
+A fixed-cost contract will be of no use if it drives the supplier to bankruptcy.

 Procurement teams not only help in mitigating liability risk but can also help with tracking supplier financial performance, especially for your critical suppliers.

-There is a lot of public information which can be used to track the financial health of your suppliers.
-It needs a disciplined approach and dedicated focus from procurement teams.
+There is a lot of public information that Procurement can use to track the financial health of your suppliers.
+It needs a disciplined approach and a dedicated focus from procurement teams.

 We request you to think again.

-It is true that at a tactical level (operations, process) etc. doesn’t change from company to company but how procurement is perceived does change from company to company.
+At a tactical level (operations, process), etc., it doesn’t change from Company to Company, but how Procurement is perceived does change from Company to Company.

-You should not assume that what worked in one company will work in another company too.
+It would be best if you did not assume that what worked in one Company will work in another.

-Start with interviewing your key stakeholder to understand the expectation for procurement department.
+Start with interviewing your key stakeholder to understand the expectation for the procurement department.

 The logical next step on this is to start with the person who hired you.

-Assume that you are hired by the chief administrative officer or chief financial officer to start a procurement department or you have been promoted to head the procurement department.
+Let’s say a chief administrative officer or chief financial officer hired you to start a procurement department.